-(1.)
-Relationship of Buildings to Site

-The site shall be planned to accomplish a desirable transition with the streetscape and to provide for adequate planting, safe pedestrian movement, and parking areas.

-- a Site planning in which setbacks and yards are in excess of standard commercial zoning restrictions is encouraged to provide an interesting relationship between buildings. - b Parking areas shall be treated with decorative elements, building wall extensions, plantings, berms, or other innovative means so as to screen parking areas from view from public ways. - c Without restricting the permissible limits of the applicable zoning district, the height and scale of each building shall be compatible with its site and existing (or anticipated) adjoining buildings. - d Newly installed utility services, and service revisions necessitated by exterior alterations, shall be underground.

-(2.)
-Relationship of Buildings and Site to Adjoining Area (Outside Of Subdivision)

-- a Adjacent buildings of different architectural styles shall be made compatible by such means as screens, sight breaks, and materials. - b Attractive landscape transitions shall be designed to be compatible to adjoining properties. - c Harmony in texture, lines, and masses is required.
-Monotony shall be avoided

-(3.)
-Landscape and Site Treatment

-Landscape elements included in these criteria consist of all forms of planting and vegetation, ground forms, rock groupings, water patterns, and all visible construction except buildings and utilitarian structures.

-- a Where natural or existing topographic patterns contribute to beauty and utility of a development, they shall be preserved and developed.
-Modification to topography will be permitted where it contributes to good site design and development. - b Grades of walks, parking spaces, terraces, and other paved areas shall provide an inviting and stable appearance for walking and, if seating is provided, for sitting. - c Landscape treatments shall be provided to enhance architectural features, strengthen vistas and important axis, and provide shade.
-Spectacular effects shall be reserved for special locations only. - d Unity of design shall be achieved by repetition of certain plant varieties and other materials and by correlation with adjacent developments.

-- e Plant material shall be selected for interest in its structure, texture, and color and for its ultimate growth.
-Plants that are indigenous to the area and others that will be hardy, harmonious to the design and of good appearance shall be used. - f Site must be serviced by an underground or approved irrigation system and all plant material shall be kept in good health and maintained.
-If plant material dies, it shall be replaced. - g Parking areas and traffic ways shall be enhanced with landscaped spaces containing trees or tree groupings. - h Use of walls, fencing, planting, or combinations of those shall accomplish screening of service yards and other places that tend to be unsightly.
-Screening shall be equally effective in winter and summer. - i Exterior lighting, when used, shall enhance the building design and the adjoining landscape.
+- (1) Relationship of Buildings to Site: The site shall be planned to accomplish a desirable transition with the streetscape and to provide for adequate planting, safe pedestrian movement, and parking areas. - (a) Site planning in which setbacks and yards are in excess of standard commercial zoning restrictions is encouraged to provide an interesting relationship between buildings. - (b) Parking areas shall be treated with decorative elements, building wall extensions, plantings, berms, or other innovative means so as to screen parking areas from view from public ways. - (c) Without restricting the permissible limits of the applicable zoning district, the height and scale of each building shall be compatible with its site and existing (or anticipated) adjoining buildings. - (d) Newly installed utility services, and service revisions necessitated by exterior alterations, shall be underground. - (2) Relationship of Buildings and Site to Adjoining Area (Outside of Subdivision) - (a) Adjacent buildings of different architectural styles shall be made compatible by such means as screens, sight breaks, and materials. - (b) Attractive landscape transitions shall be designed to be compatible to adjoining properties. - (c) Harmony in texture, lines and masses is required.
+Monotony shall be avoided. - (3) Landscape and Site Treatment.
+Landscape elements included in these criteria consist of all forms of planting and vegetation, ground forms, rock groupings, water patterns, and all visible construction except building and utilitarian structures. - (a) Where natural or existing topographic patterns contribute to beauty and utility of a development, they shall be preserved and developed.
+Modification to topography will be permitted where it contributes to good site design and development. - (b) Grades of walk, parking spaces, terraces, and other paved areas shall provide an inviting and stable appearance for walking and, if seating is provided, for sitting. - (c) Landscape treatments shall be provided to enhance architectural features, strengthen vistas and important axis, and provide shade.
+Spectacular effects shall be reserved for special locations only. - (d) Unity of design shall be achieved by repetition of certain plant varieties and other materials and by correlation with adjacent developments. - (e) Plant material shall be selected for interest in its structure, texture, color, and for its ultimate growth.
+Plants that are indigenous to the area and others that will be hardy, harmonious to the design and of good appearance shall be used. - (f) Site must be serviced by an underground or approved irrigation system and all plant material shall be kept in good health and maintained.
+If plant material dies, it shall be replaced. - (g) Parking areas and traffic ways shall be enhanced with landscaped spaces containing trees or tree groupings. - (h) Use of walls, fencing, planting, or combinations of those shall accomplish screening of service yards and other places that tend to be unsightly.
+Screening shall be equally effective in winter and summer. - (i) Exterior lighting, when used, shall enhance the building design and the adjoining landscape.
 Building fixtures shall be of a design and size compatible with the building and adjacent areas.
 Lighting shall be restrained in design and excessive brightness avoided.
+Lighting

-Lighting shall be designed to a standard that does not impact adjoining properties, especially residential areas. - j All fencing within this Overlay shall be defined including height, type and materials within the development plan. - k Fencing within the District and as part of an Industrial Development may be required to be a solid fence. - I All signage along the public way shall be ground monuments.
-Pole signs shall not be allowed within this overlay. - m All signs shall meet the Sign Design Criteria within the City of Grand Island Sign Code.
+- shall be designed to a standard that does not impact adjoining properties, especially residential areas. - (j) All fencing within this Overlay shall be defined including height, type and materials within the development plan. - (k) Fencing within the District and as part of an Industrial Development may be required to be a solid fence. - (1) All signs shall meet the Sign Design Criteria within the City of Grand Island Sign Code.

-(4.)
-Building Design
+(4) Building Design